 Once the dough ball is perfectly kneaded, add it to a lightly greased bowl and cover with plastic wrap.
 Let it sit and rise for 1 hour to an hour + 15 minutes.

 In the meantime, you can work on the filling!

-Melt butter and set aside.
+Melt the butter and set it aside.
 In a separate bowl, combine cinnamon, nutmeg, ground ginger, and brown sugar and set aside as well.

-Tightly roll dough (long-ways) and using a pastry cutter, cut dough into 1.5″ rolls, placing each roll into a large baking dish (lined with parchment paper!).
+Tightly roll dough (long-ways) and using a pastry cutter, cut dough into 1.5-inch rolls, placing each roll into a large baking dish (lined with parchment paper).

 If you choose to make these Delicious Homemade Classic Cinnamon Rolls or any other recipe from us, be sure to tag us on Instagram at #Orchidsandsweettea so that we can share the love!